tsunamishadow/bonusheroes/generalpatchnotes.md

 ### UNDYING: ABILITY REWORK

 -   Base movement speed reduced from 305 to 295
 -   Reworked Flesh Golem.
 No longer amplifies damage.
 Slow is now a constant 24/32/40% in 375 AoE.
 Does not scale with distance.
 Enemy units in 400 AoE lose 7% of their Current HP per second as Magic Damage.
 You gain +400/1000/1600 health when in this mode.
-Cooldown: 110
+Cooldown: 125
+-   Level 10 Talent reduced from +10 Health Regen to +8
 - Level 20 Talent reduced from +6 Tombstone Attacks To Destroy to +5
 - Level 25 Talent increased from Gains Reincarnation 200 CD to 250 CD
 -   Flesh Golem model size increased a bit

 ### URSA:

+-  Base movement speed increased from 305 to 315
 - Fury Swipes damage reduced from 12/18/24/30 to 10/16/22/28
 -   Fixed Overpower not consuming attack count when an attack is evaded
 - Level 15 Talent reduced from +16 Agility to +14